Research

 BibTeX

-Molecular vibrations play an important role in scientific areas ranging from charge transport in organic semiconductors to correlated disorder in MOFs and beyond.
-We are known for producing the highest-quality predictions of molecular vibrations in organic semiconductors.
-Recently, we’ve worked with collaborators in the department and at Lawrence Livermore National Lab (LLNL) to expand our simulations to larger, more complex systems using machine learning methods.
+Molecular vibrations play an important role in scientific areas ranging from charge transport in organic semiconductors.
+We are known for producing the highest-quality predictions of molecular vibrations in organic semiconductors using INS.
+Recently, we are trying to expand our work to non-crystalline materials such as conjugated polymers.
+We are training machine learning force fields and apply them on molecular dynamics INS simulation.
 This work is known as the Davis Computational Spectroscopy (DCS) project and includes a computational workflow (Welcome to DCS-Flow’s documentation! — DCS-Flow documentation) as well as a repository of past calculations https://dcs-discover.web.app/

 Harrelson, Thomas F; Dettmann, Makena; Scherer, Christoph; Andrienko, Denis; Moulé, Adam J; Faller, Roland